About me

 Why Fungi?

-I became seriously interested in pursuing fungi in 2018 and haven’t looked back.
-After years of studying, growing, and painting them I decided I wanted to share my knowledge and experiences working with the Fungi kingdom with others.
+I became seriously interested in pursuing fungi in 2017 and haven’t looked back.
+After years of studying, growing, and painting them, I decided I wanted to share my knowledge and experiences working with the Fungal kingdom with others.

 Mushrooms are also nutrient-dense, full of medicinal benefits, and can be grown in odd places - which makes them the perfect solution to fight food insecurity in urban, suburban & rural areas.
 Helping others eat well, understanding our food sources and ecosystems, and teaching skills for self-sufficiency are all parts of why I continue to say a resounding “YES!” to working with fungi every day.